Anderson Cooper 360°

 Anderson Cooper 360° (commonly shortened to either AC-360 or 360) is an American television news show on CNN and CNN International, hosted by CNN journalist and news anchor Anderson Cooper.
+Current segments include ‘Reality Check’ for fact-testing claims, ‘AC360° Hotline’ for viewer Q&A, and special field reports from Cooper.
+The show currently airs weeknights live from 8:00 pm to 9:00 pm ET.

 Since May 20, 2019, 360° has been broadcast live from CNN's set in Studio 21L at CNN's offices in 30 Hudson Yards in New York City.
 It is also sometimes broadcast from CNN's studios in Washington, D.C. or from the site of a breaking news event, airing Monday through Friday evenings.

-The show currently airs weeknights live from 8:00 pm to 9:00 pm ET, originally from Time Warner Center in New York City, and since late 2019 from its new studios at Time Warner's new base at 30 Hudson Yards, also in New York City.
-A few editions are also broadcast from CNN's studios in Washington, D.C.
+Clips and full episodes are also posted to CNN’s YouTube channel and offered as a weekly podcast, extending its audience online.

 Beginnings

 360° was launched on September 8, 2003, as a laid-back news/talk program running for one hour at 7:00 pm ET.
 During Hurricane Katrina and its aftermath, CNN executives noticed an impressive ratings boost of NewsNight due to Cooper's on-site reporting and growing popularity.
 The executives decided to cancel NewsNight and expand 360° to two hours on November 7, 2005.
+By late 2005, the now expanded two-hour format had lifted its primetime ratings by over 20 percent.
 In August 2011, the show was moved up to 8:00 pm ET while maintaining a replay of the show at its original 10:00 pm ET time slot.

-In June 2013, however, CNN decided to stop airing regular repeats of the show, with the 10:00 pm ET time slot featuring its spin-off show, AC360° Later, which featured panel discussions on recent events led by Cooper.
+In June 2013, however, CNN decided to stop airing regular repeats of the show, with the 10:00 pm ET time slot featuring its spin-off show titled AC360° Later which featured panel discussions on recent events led by Cooper.
+This show featured a rotating panel of analysts and aired new interviews even as repeats were phased out.
 After being faced with irregular and inconsistent scheduling (sometimes being replaced by CNN documentaries or re-runs of AC360° from earlier in the day), it was finally discontinued in February 2014.
+The cancellation was caused due to low and erratic viewership, coupled with CNN’s push toward on-demand digital content, which was ultimately the final nail in the coffin.

 Format

-The show is simulcast live on both CNN and CNN International.

-Cooper often anchors the program from the site of a major news story, such as his extensive coverage from New Orleans and the Gulf Coast in the aftermath of Hurricane Katrina and the BP oil spill, as well as Port-au-Prince after the 2010 Haiti earthquake, and also from the storm zone in Tacloban, Leyte, during the aftermath of Super Typhoon Haiyan.
+Cooper often anchors the program from the site of a major news story, such as his extensive coverage from New Orleans and the Gulf Coast in the aftermath of Hurricane Katrina and the BP oil spill, in addition to Port-au-Prince after the 2010 Haiti earthquake, and from the storm zone in Tacloban, Leyte, during the aftermath of Super Typhoon Haiyan.

 On September 26, 2007, 360° began broadcasting in high definition on CNN HD.